California Pretrial Services Program

 What is Pretrial Release?

-Pretrial Release is when a person is accused of a crime, who has been booked into custody, is then released from custody, with or without conditions, before trial, with charges pending.
+Pretrial Release occurs when a person accused of a crime and booked into custody is released from custody, with or without conditions, before trial while charges are pending.

 Notable California cases